 Many law graduates also enjoy successful careers in accountancy, business, finance, management, journalism and the Civil Service.
 Graduates may pursue further studies or professional qualifications in law, business and management, accountancy, finance and corporate administration.
 The Master of Laws (LLM), offered by the School of Law, also creates significant opportunity for law graduates to extend their qualifications to the postgraduate level.

 To be eligible for admission to the LLB Programme, the HKDSE applicant should achieve Level 5 or above in English Language and satisfy the University general entrance requirements (visit: http://www.admo.cityu.edu.hk/jupas_hkdse/).

 To be eligible for admission, you must satisfy the General Entrance Requirements and meet the following programme specific entrance requirements.

 #Obtained within 3 years before admission.

-Applicants may apply for admission to the Bachelor of Laws programme directly.
+Applicants may apply for admission to the LLB Programme directly.
 Advanced standing entry will not be considered.

 Please click here for details.

 Please click HERE for the tuition fee information.

 For tuition fee enquiries, please contact the School of Law General Office by email at firstname.lastname@example.org or by phone at 3442 8187.

 Applicants seeking admission to the LLB Programme can apply either through JUPAS or directly to the University but not to both.